FallDownTheSystem/modern-js/src/pages/introduction-to-vue.md

 <Title :title="$route.meta.title" :description="$route.meta.description" />

+Let's do a little recap of everything we've learned so far.

+We learned:
+- Why JavaScript had a difficult start
+- What new features modern JavaScript offers
+- What new browser APIs we can take advantage of
+- What modern application development looks like

-Now that we know what the tools for modern development are let's look at how frameworks can help us build applications.
+But we still don't know how to *actually* build modern frontend JavaScript applications.
+We know the language features and the tools, so let's look at how frameworks can help us build applications.
 Specifically, let's look at Vue.

 > Vue (pronounced /vjuː/, like view) is a progressive framework for building user interfaces.

 This isn't a tutorial for Vue; the documentation for Vue does a better job at that than I ever could.
-Instead, I want to talk about front-end JavaScript frameworks in more generic terms, but it helps to use Vue as an example.
+Instead, I want to talk about frontend JavaScript frameworks in more generic terms, but it helps to use Vue as an example.